Skip to main content

 Be careful with salads in rural areas

-In rural areas, raw vegetables may be washed with untreated water.
-Cooked vegetables are generally safer.
+Out in the countryside, raw vegetables may be washed with untreated water, so cooked vegetables are the safer bet.

 LOW